Sahilingla/CodeCrypt/README.md

 2.)
 The navbar and menu items are designed to collapse into a hamburger menu on smaller screens, providing better usability for mobile users.
 3.)
 Images and content are scaled and repositioned to fit smaller screens without sacrificing readability or usability.
 # Problems Faced:
+1.)
+Issues like elements overlapping, text becoming too small or too large, or layout inconsistencies have occurred during testing.